AD-SDL/rpl-summer-2022/gillian/README.md

 * We interpreted the results and found that they do align with what we expected based on the paper, mostly that a deficiency of phosphorus could be rescued by a surplus of carbon but not nitrogen
 * I started writing my paper and made an outline of what I want to include in each section
 * I started writing a script for the audio recording of my poster presentation I have to do

+### 7/29
+* I recorded my audio presentation for my poster session recording
+* I started writing my paper
+* I attended journal club and heard about what grad school is like

+### 8/01
+* I wrote a first draft of my paper
+* I met with Arvind to talk about grad school and my future plans

+### 8/02
+* I sent a draft of my paper to Bob to review and then I made edits based on his notes
+* I attended an MCS seminar

+### 8/03
+* I continued editing my paper
+* I attended Learning off the Lawn
+* I met with a communications writer to interview about the RPL

+### 8/04
+* I presented for Learning on the Lawn
+* I finished a new draft of my paper